TNQ Innovation Awards 2018 Winners

 “We hope the experience and exposure gained through the awards will help these innovations reach the next step toward business success.

-The awards presentation will be held on Thursday 22 November at the Tanks Arts Centre with keynote speaker Dr Amantha Imber.
+The awards were presented on Thursday 22 November at the Tanks Arts Centre with keynote speaker Dr Amantha Imber.

 Dr Imber is an innovation psychologist, best-selling author, and founder of Australia’s leading innovation consultancy Inventium.